Missouri State University Consumer Information Annual Notice

-The Family Education Rights and Privacy Act (FERPA) affords students certain rights
+The Family Educational Rights and Privacy Act (FERPA) affords students certain rights

-review these records; 2) request an amendment to the records;

-- consent to or restrict
+review these records; 2) request an amendment to the records; 3) consent to or restrict

 disclosures of personally identifiable information in the records; and 4) file a complaint

 with the U.S. Department of Education concerning the University’s alleged failure

-The following information regarding financial aid and its availability to students can be obtained at the Office of Student Financial Aid, 101 Carrington Hall, Missouri State University, 417-836-5262, and can also be found on their website at http://www.missouristate.edu/FinancialAid
+The following information regarding financial aid and its availability to students can be obtained at the Office of Student Financial Aid, 101 Carrington Hall, Missouri State University, (417) 836-5262, and can also be found on their website at MissouriState.edu/FinancialAid.

 - Types of aid available